DFE-Digital/education-benchmarking-and-insights/documentation/developers/features/0003_incomplete-data.md

 ### Primary Goal

-When data submitted for the school is incomplete it is important this is flagged to the user when they are viewing comparisons so they can make informed decisions with how they proceed with the information we provide
+When data submitted for the school is incomplete it is important this is flagged to the user when they are viewing comparisons, so they can make informed decisions with how they proceed with the information we provide

 ## Usage